 But in this, Lens isn’t just another purchase.
 It must fit your budget.
 Secondly, as you start exploring your own style of photography, the options will start to narrow down.
 For eg: I am the kind of photographer who likes the light bright airy style photographer.
 This means I need a lens that’s quick and has wider apparatus.

 Now if you are in micro-photography, you may need a whole different set of lenses than mine.
-According to expertphotography.com you can start by narrowing list by choosing between:
+According to expertphotography.com, you can start by narrowing the list by choosing between:

 - Cropped or Full-frame sensor

 - Focal length or the minimum focus distance

 Sorting out the requirements and knowing your style will reduce the challenges of product photography you may be facing.